 How to Apply:

-If you are interested in applying, please submit a cover letter, CV, and references to Shanti Davis, Director of Operations: firstname.lastname@example.org with “FIELD SCHOOL: your full name” in the subject heading.
-Any questions can be directed to the same email address.
-Deadline to submit an application is January 31st, 2020
+If you are interested in applying, please submit a cover letter, CV, and references (merged into one document) to Mark Maftei, Executive Director: firstname.lastname@example.org with “FIELD SCHOOL: your full name” in the subject heading.
+Any questions are encouraged and can be directed to the same email address.